-Random over-sampling.
-This is a non-heuristic method that replicates the instances of the minority class until there is the same proportion of instances per class in the training data set.
-Some authors have suggested that over-sampling may cause over-fitting, since it makes exact copies of some minority class instances.
-Nevertheless, this method has shown to perform competitively in many comparisons (Japkowicz and Stephen 2002, Chawla et al. 2002).
+there is the same proportion of instances per class in the training dataset.
+Some authors have suggested that oversampling may produce a problem of overfitting, since it makes exact copies of the minority class.
+Nevertheless, this method has shown to perform competitively in many comparisons [15, 9].

-Under-sampling based on Tomek Links.
-This method consists in eliminating instances of the majority class that do not belong to any Tomek Link (Tomek 1976) until the data set is balanced.
+Undersampling based on Tomek Links.
+This method consists in eliminating instances of the majority class that do not belong to any Tomek Link [28] until the dataset is balanced.
 A Tomek Link is a pair of instances (I_i, I_j) that lay on the class boundary.

-Synthetic minority over-sampling technique (SMOTE).
-The SMOTE (Chawla et al. 2002) is an over-sampling method that creates new minority class instances by interpolating several minority class examples that lay nearby in the feature space.
+SMOTE.
+The Synthetic Minority Over-sampling TEchnique [9] is an oversampling method that creates new minority class instances by interpolating several minority class examples that lay nearby in the feature space.
 It is said that this method avoids overfitting by creating rather than replying instances of the minority class.

-Clustered SMOTE (CSMOTE).
-The CSMOTE (Orriols-Puig 2006) is an over-sampling method that derives from SMOTE, but introduces two modifications.
+CSMOTE.
+The Clustered SMOTE [21] is an oversampling method that derives from SMOTE, but introduces two modifications.
 First, new instances of the minority class are generated from minority class examples that belong to the same cluster.
 Second, it introduces a cleaning phase that removes all instances whose n neighbors belong to the same class.

-We applied each resampling algorithm to the 10 folds of each data set, obtaining 100 new problems, and ran C4.5, SMO, IBk, XCS, and UCS on these data sets.
-Learners were configured as specified in Sect.
-6.1.
+We applied each resampling algorithm on the 10 folds of each dataset, obtaining 100 new problems, and ran C4.5, SMO, IBk, XCS, and UCS on these datasets.
+Learners were configured as specified in section 6.1.